marijnh/Eloquent-JavaScript/17_canvas.md

 player.
 The code that draws it needs to pick the right ((sprite)) and direction based on the player's current motion.
 The first eight sprites contain a walking animation.
-When the player is moving along a floor, we cycle through them based on the display's `animationTime` property.
-This is measured in seconds, and we want to switch frames 12 times per second, so the ((time)) is multiplied by 12 first.
+When the player is moving along a floor, we cycle through them based on the current time.
+We want to switch frames every 60 milliseconds, so the ((time)) is divided by 60 first.
 When the player is standing still, we draw the ninth sprite.
 During jumps, which are recognized by the fact that the vertical speed is not zero, we use the tenth, rightmost sprite.

 {{index "flipHorizontally function", "CanvasDisplay class"}}